• Skip to primary navigation

 First of all, if you’re in Colombia right now and on the lookout for some of Colombia’s tourist attractions, then prepare yourself to try some of the best coffee Colombia has to offer.

-Whether you drink Tinto, Colombia’s answer to the perfect instant coffee, the mother of coffee, an Expresso, or, like me you love to drink Americanos, you’ll find your perfect combination in abundance.
+Whether you prefer Tinto coffee (Colombia’s answer to the perfect instant coffee), the mother of coffee, an Expresso, or, like me you love to drink Americanos, you’ll find your perfect combination in abundance.

 By visiting Colombia’s coffee region, you’ll also quickly learn about life in the small towns in Colombia and what they have to offer.